wearelumenai/distclus/README.md

 - `NumCPU`: number of CPU to use for algorithm execution.
 Default is maximal number of CPU.
 - `DataPerIter`: minimum number of pushed data before starting a new iteration if given.
 Online clustering specific.
 - `StatusNotifier`: asynchronous callback called each time the algorithm change of status or fires an error.
+- `Finishing`: `core.Finishing` interface providing the finishing condition method `IsFinished(OCModel) bool` which indicates to the algorithm to stop iterations.
+You can use

 ### MCMC Configuration